Ryan-H-STFC/NR_Analyser/README.md

 * Limiting number of graphs to avoid crashing.
 * Toggling Peak Line throws unnecessary error. 'checked' variable may be the issue.
 * Disable buttons which require a selected isotope, to avoid 'no graph selected' errors.
-* Peak Detection - "Yes" for maxima does nothing, "No" for minima reads and display both max and min values.
 * Peak Detection - Do not allow multiple reads for peak data if it is already displayed.

 ## **Improvements Coming Soon**